vargo-james/make-anything/README.md

 ## Quick Start

-Download the makefile and optionally the finder script into your project directory.
-Inside the makefile, at the top, there is a PROJECT SPECIFIC VARIABLES section.
-These are the variables that you can change to configure the file for your project.
-They mostly have reasonable defaults and are fairly self-explanatory.
-Also, there are comments included that just might answer all your questions without needing to look at the following guide at all.
-You might want to just take a glance at the DEBUG vs RELEASE support section below if you use NDEBUG guards or assertions in your code.
+If you know anything about makefiles, it is probably easiest to just download this one into your project directory, open it up, and take a look at the PROJECT SPECIFIC VARIABLES section.
+The comments in the file explain the variables there.
+If you want more details, or you want to know how this makefile manages NDEBUG guards, then check out the guide below.

+If you don't know anything about makefiles, how did you get here?
+You will probably want to check out the GNU make manual and read the introduction there before doing anything.

 ## Configuration Guide